A well-conceived happy hour marketing plan can drive new trial, frequency, check average, party size, and reinforce important brand attributes.

 What should you offer in the way of food and beverages for your happy hour?

 Salty, small finger foods, but avoid cliché mixed nuts and frozen/fried appetizers.
 Menu trends are moving toward bolder flavors, ethnic foods with authentic preparation, and ingredients with more nutritional integrity (i.e. locally grown, sustainable, superfruits, etc).
 “Fresh” is one of the most bankable words in modern foodservice marketing.
 The most important thing is to leverage your points of difference and communicate in a way that is true to your brand promise, personality and positioning strategy.
+Of course, don’t forget Craft Beer Brewery on your list of offers.

 How do you measure the success of your happy hour?